Football hooliganism in the United Kingdom: Early history

-Football hooliganism dates all the way back to the Middle Ages in England.
-Fights between groups of youths often occurred during football matches organised between neighbouring towns and villages on Shrove Tuesdays and other Holy Days.
+Football hooliganism dates back to the Middle Ages in England.
+Fights between groups of youths often occurred during football matches organised between neighbouring towns and villages on Shrove Tuesday and other notable Christian days.
 Merchants concerned over the effect of such disturbance on trade called for the control of football as early as the 14th century.
-King Edward II banned football in 1314, and then King Edward III in 1349 because he felt the disorder and violence that accompanied matches led to civil unrest and distracted his subjects.
-A number of other monarchs and various authorities also tried to ban football through the centuries in England and Scotland but they were largely ineffective.
+King Edward II banned football in 1314, and then Edward III did so in 1349 because he felt the disorder and violence led to civil unrest.
+A number of other monarchs and various authorities also tried to ban football over the centuries in England and Scotland but they were largely ineffective.

 Hooliganism in the modern game of football in England dates back to its establishment in the 19th century.
 Individuals referred to as roughs were known to cause trouble at football matches in the 1880s, for example when they attacked the visiting team in a match between Aston Villa and Preston North End in 1885.
 Local derby matches would usually have the worst trouble in an era when fans did not often travel to other towns and cities, and roughs sometimes attacked the referees and visiting team's players.
 Incidences of fan violence have been reported from the late 19th and the early 20th century in England and Scotland.
 In 1909, thousands of Rangers and Celtic fans rioted at the replay of the Scottish Cup Final at Hampden Park.
 Crowd troubles also extended to areas outside of the ground, into the town as well as trains and railway stations.
 For example, Leicester City fans vandalised a train in 1934, and several trains were damaged in 1955 and 1956 by Liverpool and Everton fans.
 John Moynihan in The Soccer Syndrome describes a stroll around the touchline of an empty Goodison Park (Everton's home stadium) on a summer's day in the 1960s.
 "Walking behind the infamous goal, where they built a barrier to stop objects crunching into visiting goalkeepers, there was a strange feeling of hostility remaining as if the regulars had never left."
 The News of the World's Bob Pennington spoke of the "lunatic fringe of support that fastens onto them (Everton), seeking identification in a multi-national port where roots are hard to establish."
 The same newspaper later described Everton supporters as the "roughest, rowdiest rabble who watches British soccer."

 Incidences of disorderly behaviour by fans gradually increased before they reached a peak in the 1970s and 1980s.
 Between 1946 and 1960, there were an average of 13 incidents reported per season, but between 1961 and 1968, the number had increased to 25 per season.
 Hooliganism in the modern age has been attributed by some sociologists to the decline of the British Empire.